 The Bachelor of Business Administration is offered with concentrations in Marketing and Entrepreneurship and Sports Management

-The Bachelor of Music in Composition and Music Technologies is offered.
+The Bachelor of Music in Music Production and Audio Engineering.

 A major is a structured plan of study requiring a minimum of 30 credit hours, of which the lesser of 21 and half of the credit hours specified for the major must be earned at or above the 3000-level.
 It must be feasible for students to complete degree requirements within 120 credit hours (unless exempted as part of the standard proposal/change process).